 This is everything you need to know about taking a cable car up the Nordkette with kids.
 The photos don’t do it justice, read this then go and experience for yourself!

 Known as the Jewel of the Alps, the Nordkette is actually a range of mountains to the North of Innsbruck.
 It’s what you see on arrival and why, in town you’ll feel like you’re in a city cut off from everywhere – heaven!

 Nordkette, Congress Station

-The journey starts 560m above sea level at Congress Station, easy to walk to from the centre of town.
+Your journey on the Nordkette cable car starts 560m above sea level at Congress Station.
+It’s easy to walk to from the centre of town.
 You can’t miss its futuristic shiny design which somehow marries perfectly to the surrounding mountains.
 The stations were designed by the late British Architect, Zaha Hadid and opened in 2007.
 This one is manned, meaning you can buy your tickets in person or ask any questions you need to.
 If you’re using an Innsbruck card, this is probably the best place to start, most other stations just have a ticket machine accepting credit cards only.

 You’ll only have to wait up to 15 mins for the next funicular train to take you on your first leg.
 We were lucky and only stood for around 5 mins.
 It definitely wasn’t quiet on the day we visited but the train still didn’t feel busy.
 It’s mainly standing room only but it doesn’t take too long.